- 📝 Posted:

 MAINE.EXEcontains some not yet RE'd text in their verdict screens.
 1 push there, since it's unfortunately contained in the same function that also performs the highly complex skill value calculation.

 MAINL.EXEneeds 100% PI to enable convenient translations of the win messages, the character titles and names at the beginning of a stage, the Stage 8/9 cutscenes, and the endings.
-Let's go with 1.75 pushes there just to be safe, rounding up the 0.25 above.
+Let's go with 2 pushes there just to be safe, and finalize the missing code to not 📝 incur more technical debt.

 - Technically, we'd need TH02's